berkeley-cs186/PublicCourseNotes/SQLPart2.md

 CS188 |AI
 CS186 |DB
 ```
 Let's start by examining the subquery.
-It compares the `courses.number` (the number of the class from the current row) to every `enrollment.number` and returns the row if they match.
-Therefore, the only rows that will ever be returned are rows with courses that occur in each table.
+It compares the `classes.number` (the number of the class from the current row) to every `enrollment.number` and returns the row if they match.
+Therefore, the only rows that will ever be returned are rows with classes that occur in each table.
 The `EXISTS` keyword is a set operator that returns true if any rows are returned by the subquery and false if otherwise.
 For`CS186` and `CS188` it will return true (because a row is returned by the subquery), but for `CS189` it will return false.
 There are a lot of other set operators you should know (including `ANY`, `ALL`, `UNION`, `INTERSECT`, `DIFFERENCE`, `IN`) but we will not cover any others in this note.

 ## Subqueries in the From
 You can also use subqueries in the `FROM` clause.
 This lets you create a temporary table to query from.
 Here is an example: